 Sociology 280 - Social Movements

-Full course for one semester.
+One-unit semester course.
 Why do some social movements fail, while others succeed?
 The goal of this course is to introduce students to sociological theories of social movement success and failure.
 Through a review of classical and contemporary theories and case studies of women’s liberation, gay liberation, abortion, civil rights, environmentalism, and the peace and disarmament movements, we will identify key analytical questions and research strategies for studying contemporary social movements in depth.
 Among the perspectives reviewed will be classical approaches (de Tocqueville, “mass society,” and “relative deprivation”), as well as more recent perspectives that focus on rational choice, resource mobilization, political process, and new social movements.
 Prerequisite: Sociology 211 or consent of the instructor.
 Conference.

 Sociology 311 - Research Methods

-Full course for one semester.
+One-unit semester course.
 The primary objective is to provide background for empirical research in the social sciences.
 Specific objectives include deepening understanding of the logic of inference by exploring the relationship between empirical observations and causal models and introducing basic research techniques.
 Topics include the logic of inference, the nature of evidence, and a nonmathematical introduction to quantitative social analysis, emphasizing regression.
 Prerequisites: Sociology 211 and one additional unit in sociology.
 Conference.

 Sociology 322 - Gender and Work

-Full course for one semester.
+One-unit semester course.
 Gender is a central organizing principle in social relations and is deeply embedded in how work is organized, rewarded, and experienced.
 This course provides an overview of the theoretical, methodological, and empirical contributions of scholarship in the area of gender, work, and organizations.
 Emphasis on the intersection of gender, sexuality, race/ethnicity, and class.
 Topics include inequalities in the labor force, low wage and informal work and poverty, sex/sexuality in the workplace, masculinity/femininity at work, work/family conflict and the division of labor in the home, and how the institution of family, gender, and work culture are integrated into work practices, policies, and programs.
 Prerequisite: Sociology 211 or consent of the instructor.
 Conference.

 Sociology 326 - Science and Social Difference

-Full course for one semester.
+One-unit semester course.
 Is race biological?
 Do men and women have different brains?
 Categories such as race and gender are often presumed to be socially constructed classifications linked to difference.
 At the same time, references to scientific claims that prioritize the biological underpinnings of behavior and outcomes are common.
 This raises questions about the role of biology in determining differences between men and women, among racial/ethnic groups, and regarding sexuality, and how these ideas relate to the design of science policy and practice.
 Considering a series of contemporary cases, students in this course will examine the reciprocal relationships between scientific inquiry, science politics, social identity, and belonging.
 The course does not attempt to resolve these often contentious topics, but rather focuses on the processes by which ideas about difference are transmitted to students of science and the public; how social groups and identities are taken into account in science research, technological design, and clinical studies; who gets to “do science”; and the people and groups invested in the outcomes.
 Prerequisite: Sociology 211 or consent of the instructor.
 Conference.

 Sociology 331 - Topics in Organizational Analysis

-Full course for one semester.
+One-unit semester course.
 Variable topics.
 Omnipresent in “modern” settings, organizations are a potent structuring force in social, economic, and political life, and provide a wealth of possibilities for sustained inquiry in a topics course.
 Prerequisite: Sociology 211 or consent of the instructor.
 Conference.
 May be repeated for credit.